- Home

 ... the applicant's period of use had been very limited: about one month in the first instance and about seven months in the second ...
 I find it difficult to concede that any amount of use, no matter how great in monetary terms, in such a short period would be sufficient to meet the overall requirement that the use be substantial and of real commercial value.

-3.5 The relative inconvenience that would be caused to the respective parties if the applicant's mark should be registered
+3.5 The relative inconvenience that would be caused to the respective parties if the applicant's trade mark should be registered

 This consideration entails a weighing up of the inconvenience to be borne by the applicant if the registration is denied, against any inconvenience likely to be conversely imposed on the proprietor of the cited trade mark.